-Thanks to NetGalley and Parliament House Press for providing an ebook in exchange for an honest review.
+Thanks to NetGalley and Thomas & Mercer for providing an ARC in exchange for an honest review.

 Synopsis: They say every house has its secrets and, the house Maggie and Nina have shared for so long is no different.
 Except that these secrets are not buried in the past.

 Every other night, Maggie and Nina have dinner together.
 When they are finished, Nina helps Maggie back to her room in the attic, and into the heavy chain that keeps her there.
 Because Maggie has done things to Nina that can’t ever be forgiven, and now she is paying the price.

 But there are many things about the past that Nina doesn’t know, and Maggie is going to keep it that way—even if it kills her.

 Because in this house, the truth is more dangerous than lies.

 I’ve been trying to stick with light, fluffy “escapist” fare lately, for obvious reasons.
 What Lies Between Us is definitely not that.
 No. This is more “WHAT.
 THE.
 HELL.
 DID.
 I. JUST.
 READ?” kind of book!

 Everything, EVERYTHING works here.
 To say Maggie and Nina are complicated is a huge understatement.
 I went through the first part of the book thinking one was pure evil.
 Then, about the midway point, I changed my mind and was sure the other was the spawn of Satan.
 And then during the last few chapters my opinion changed yet again!
 Between these and the other jaw-dropping revelations, my head was spinning when I finished this three hours after I started.